CataclysmG/chinatsu-bot/README.txt

 This is my personal Discord bot.

-do >help to view command list
+do >halp to view command list (it isn't >help as that interferes with Miki, another Discord bot)

 Added RiotAPI calls, check >help to see